Can Hostage International help non British Organisation?

 Most people now have social media accounts on lots of different platforms, such as Facebook, LinkedIn, Twitter and Instagram.
 Our social media accounts contain personal information about us and our loved ones, where we live, what we spend our money on, how we use our spare time, what we do for a job, and our interests.
 They also connect us to friends, family, colleagues, people we went to school or university with, and people we might know less well like acquaintances we have met on training courses.
 Because the information on our social media accounts can be accessed by a wide network of people, it is important to think carefully about what is on your profiles.

-Liaise with those who are managing the kidnapping response about handling your social media accounts during the incident.
+Liaise with those who managed the response around handling your social media accounts during the incident.
 You can increase the privacy settings to limit the number of people who have access to your personal information, photos and comments.

 Some families who have been through a kidnap have been victims of cyberbullying on social media.
 Bullies can be people they know or strangers, including âtrollsâ who proactively find vulnerable people to bully online.
 This can be very distressing.
 Cyberbullying should be referred to law enforcement.

-In some cases, images or videos of your fellow hostages and the kidnapping group might appear online and on social media.
+In some cases, images or videos of your fellow hostages or those who held you hostage might appear online and on social media.
 Immediately report these videos to the authorities who are investigating the incident.

-These videos can be upsetting for victims.
+These videos can be upsetting.
 It can sometimes be possible to have these removed if they breach the terms of service of the social media or search engine companies.
 Sometimes it will not be possible and this can be very distressing.
 You can complain directly to the companies concerned and ask them to take action to remove the images or videos.